segmentio/segment-docs/src/connections/destinations/catalog/actions-google-campaign-manager-360/index.md

 The Google Campaign Manager 360 destination requires the following fields for the Conversion Upload action:

 * **Required ID**: The identifier that identifies a user for the conversion.
-Only one value at a time can be provided, from the following fields:
+Only one value at a time can be provided from the following fields:
   * Google Click ID (gclid);
   * Display Click ID (dclid);
   * Encrypted User ID;